Twenty-Three (song): Critical reception

-"Three-Three" received generally positive reviews from music critics praising IU's vocal performance and her skill as a songwriter.
+"Twenty-Three" received generally positive reviews from music critics praising IU's vocal performance and her skill as a songwriter.
 The song's personal direction was also praised by critics.
 Idolator listed "Twenty-Three" at number 12 on its list of "Best K-Pop Songs of 2015".
 On behalf of the publication, Jacques Peterson explained: "The talented star once again proved that she could seamlessly blend her singer/songwriter leanings with catchy hooks and melodies, cementing herself as this generation’s greatest K-pop princess."
 Scott Interrante of PopMatters dubbed "Twenty-Three" as " one of the most entertaining songs of 2015," praising the singer's "powerful" and "expressive" vocals and felt that the track brought "her music into a more personal direction than they have before."
 Jeff Benjamin of Billboard acclaimed the track, hailing it as the singer's most "personal music yet."
 In another review for the same publication, Benjamin ranked it as one of the stand-out tracks of Chat-Shire.